ironmuss/basic-anchor-rss.js/README.md

 # Basic Anchor RSS feed scrape

-Connect and scrape public RSS from anchor.
+Connect and scrape public RSS from https://anchor.fm/.
+The RSS needs to bet set to public.

+I recommend viewing the rss url in browser first to see the structure, below I show how to scrape through some key items

 ```javascript